haxiomic/dts2hx/README.md

     - [ ] Extends & implements
 - [ ] Index signatures
 - [ ] Intersection types
+- [ ] Other missing types
+- [ ] Review situation with constraints (currently disabled), can issues be resolved?
 - [ ] :star: **Beta Release** *Not perfect but practically useable*

 **Road to 1.0**